Oracle SQL Developer is a free integrated development environment that simplifies the development and management of Autonomous Database.

 tnsnames.orafile that provides database TNS names with corresponding services.

 Note:Versions of SQL Developer before 18.2 require that you enter a Keystore Password.
-For more information, see Connect with Oracle SQL Developer (earlier than Version 18.2).
+For more information, see Connect Oracle SQL Developer (earlier than Version 18.2) with a Wallet (mTLS).

 - Click Connect to connect to the database.